-The mission of the Brebeuf Jesuit Equity and Inclusion Program is to support, empower, and build relationships with students from all backgrounds, and to promote personal and to pedagogical growth within the school community.
+The mission of the Center for Equity and Inclusion (CEI) at Brebeuf Jesuit is to support, empower, and build relationships with students from all backgrounds, and to promote personal and to pedagogical growth within the school community.

-In pursuit of this goal, a diverse student body becomes part of the educational experience, better preparing students to work in an increasingly multicultural world, one in which local, national and international tensions are often grounded in cultural, religious or linguistic differences.
+In pursuit of this goal, a diverse student body becomes part of the educational experience, better preparing students to work in an increasingly multicultural world and one in which local, national, and international tensions are often grounded in cultural, religious, or linguistic differences.

-As such, Brebeuf Jesuit’s equity and inclusion initiatives and programs enhance the life of the school, contributing to an open, accepting, and rich environment.
-The motivation to reach out to people of all kinds and every part of the world is fundamental to the Society of Jesus.
+As such, Brebeuf Jesuit’s equity and inclusion initiatives and programs enhance the life of the school, contributing to an open and accepting environment.
+The motivation to reach out to people from all backgrounds and every part of the world is fundamental to the Society of Jesus.
 As a Jesuit secondary school, Brebeuf Jesuit continues this tradition.

 Kayla Storrs, Director of Equity and Inclusion

 Kayla was born and raised in Amarillo, Texas and from an early age, loved school.
-She loves reading, writing, and digging into new topics that provide an opportunity to broaden her scope of understanding.
+She loves reading, writing, and digging into new topics that provide opportunities for her to broaden her scope of understanding.

-“My role as Director of Equity and Inclusion is fluid, rooted largely in collaborating with departments across campus and within our community.
-This includes, but is not limited to (1) evaluating and monitoring our school climate, (2) improving our recruitment and retention of faculty and staff that are representative of our student body, (3) providing professional development opportunities to equip our teachers with tools to continue furthering the conversation about anti-racism and equity, and (4) creating programming that shares and celebrates the broad and varied perspectives and lived experiences of our students.
-In doing so, we are striving to become the premiere private school in the Indianapolis-area tackling issues of equity and inclusion.
-I have a vision that Brebeuf will lead the region in equity and inclusion work, creating a place that prospective families want to join, and one that current families and alumni are even more proud to be a part of.”
+Her role as Director of Equity and Inclusion is fluid, rooted largely in collaborating with departments across campus and within the Brebeuf Jesuit community.
+This includes, but is not limited to (1) evaluating and monitoring our school climate, (2) improving recruitment and retention of faculty and staff that are representative of the student body, (3) providing professional development opportunities to equip our teachers with tools to further the conversation about anti-racism and equity, and (4) creating programming that shares and celebrates the broad and varied perspectives and lived experiences of our students.
+Through this work, Kayla aims to support Brebeuf Jesuit in becoming the premiere private school in the Indianapolis-area tackling issues of equity and inclusion.
+Her vision is to create a place that prospective families want to join, and one that current families and alumni are even prouder to be a part of.